BackAdvice on coronavirus outbreak

-On 12 October the New Zealand Government announced it would allow border exemptions for up to 250 PhD and master's students to return to New Zealand to continue their research.
+The New Zealand Government has announced it will allow border exemptions for up to 250 PhD and master's students to return to New Zealand to continue their research.

 The 250 students must have been enrolled before the COVID-19 pandemic outbreak and have had valid student visas prior to March 2020 when travel restrictions came in place.
 Initially, only students who need to be in New Zealand and on campus to progress their research will be considered and nominated for priority to return to New Zealand.